ulfschneider/afova/README.md

 : The default is `false`.
 When set to `true`, constraint violations are checked whenever the contents of an input control change, and not only during form submit.

 `onSubmit: (event: SubmitEvent) => void`
-: A callback that is called when a form is successfully validated and can be submitted.
+: A callback that is called when a form is successfully validated and can be submitted. **When this callback is defined, the default form submit behaviour is deactivated and instead the form submittal has to be handled within the callback.**

 `onReset?: (event: Event) => void`
 : A callback that is called when the form is resetted